 Men with penile cancer may experience the following symptoms or signs.
 Sometimes, men with penile cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 - Changes in the color of the penis

 - Persistent discharge with a foul odor beneath the foreskin

 - Blood coming from the tip of the penis or from under the foreskin

 - Unexplained pain in the shaft or tip of the penis